 Understanding the operational function of both SWD and oil production facilities is important since normal operating conditions have the potential to influence static buildup and/or the likelihood of lightning strikes.
 In general, the movement of fluid within a tank during filling and emptying operations can induce a static charge on the vessel.
 This static charge can dissipate with time to ground through dedicated grounding systems or the tank and piping.
-If not dissipated, this static charge can produce an electrical potential that can lead to a spark and subsequent ignition of flammable vapors or contribute to a lightning strike, as lightning seeks the lowest resistance path to ground.
+If not dissipated, this static charge can produce an electrical potential that can lead to a spark and subsequent ignition of flammable vapors.
 A summary of typical tank-loading operations and measures used to minimize static discharge is provided below.